develprr/metamatic-blog/_posts/2018-10-23-connecting-to-single-source-of-truth.markdown

 With Metamatic, you can implement state container communication using both *Two-Way-Events* and *One-Way-Events* strategies. *One-Way-Events* strategy enables you to write more straightforward code because it will be easier to track the program flow upstream back to container from the components, since you implement container updater functions that are directly invoked by your components.
-It is recommendable to primarily update the Metamatic states through direct invocation from components.
-But if an event is to update at least two different Metamatic states, then the component should rather dispatch an event than directly call the container updater function.
+It is recommendable to primarily update states through direct invocation from components.
+But if an event is to update at least two different states, then the component should rather dispatch an event than directly call the container updater function.

 Example of dispatching an event upstream from a component: